mohamad4444/SpringBoot5/Readme.md

 -Java 8 and Java EE 7

-## Spring version 6 works
+## Spring version 6 totally migrated to Jakarta EE and no longer works with javax

-- web.xml and config.xml still work, tomcat 9 also works
+- web.xml and config.xml still work
+- Requires Tomcat 10
+- Requires Jakarta EE instead of Javax
 - for sprinboot 3
 - Java 17
 - Compatible with latest web servers: Tomcat 10.1, Jetty 11, Undertow 2.3.
 -Spring 6: This version moved to Jakarta EE 9 and its respective library dependencies
-## Tomcat 9
+## Tomcat 9 Only works with Spring Version 5
 - uses javax
 - Tomcat 9 supports Servlet API version 4.0 and JSP API version 2.3
 -  Tomcat 9 requires Java 8 or later